thirdtank/brut/brutrb.com/brut-js.md

 Thus, Brut recommends you design your app to work in a tranditional multi-page app sort of way, then *enhance* as needed using autonomous custom elements.

 You can, of course, bring in whatever framework you like and use that in the normal way.
-Brut-JS's custom elements should work with any framework.
+BrutJS's custom elements should work with any framework.

 ## Testing